dmarshaq/kubix-core/README.md

       @Override
       public void update () {
-          // Draws red square on the center of the screen. getSnapshot().addQuad(GraphicCore.quad(
+          // Draws green square in the center of the screen. getSnapshot().addQuad(GraphicCore.quad(
                   new Vector3(-1f, -1f, 0f),
                   2f,